 We get to the top, where a small opening and a door greet us.
 Snape knocks and shortly after receives an, "Enter," and I am shocked by the odd room I see once the door is opened.
-The room is circular with a claw-footed desk.
-Little noises flutter around the room.
+The room is circular with a claw-footed desk, little noises fluttering around the room, coming form every wall.
 Before I even have a chance to completely take in this strange room and fully appreciate it for what it is, my eyes land on the elderly man sitting in the desk.
 He meets my eyes and smiles through his long white beard, a beard that blends into his equally long white hair.
 "Severus."
 He seems like a jolly person.

 "Albus, forgive me for this intrusion," Snape begins.

 "Don't be ridiculous, Severus," the man called Albus says.
 "It is only an intrusion if there is no reason for the visit.
 And by the looks of that young girl standing next to you, I would say that you have a reason for coming to see me."